Preparing for uni

 Register with a GP

 To make sure you can get medical treatment if you need it, you should register with a GP as soon as you get to university.

-Find out where your university's GP is located and how to register.
 As a new student, you'll need to provide proof of your new address and fill out a medical questionnaire.

 Think about transport